Our team is here to create a safe space so you can get the support you need.

 Karen’s approach to psychological intervention is flexible, depending on client need, and is trauma-informed

 When he’s not in session, Rob spends his time training and competing in Brazilian Jujitsu and Freestyle Wrestling.
-He enjoys Zazen meditation, practicing breath work and having a nice cup of tea on the lounge, with his cat.
+He enjoys Zazen meditation, practising breath work and having a nice cup of tea on the lounge with his cats.

 Reception & Administrative Assistant